opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 }
 ```

-The inner `aggs` keyword begins a new aggregation known as a nested or sub-aggregation.
-The syntax of the parent aggregation and the nested-aggregation is the same.
-Nested-aggregations run in the context of the previous-level's aggregations.
+The inner `aggs` keyword begins a new nested aggregation.
+The syntax of the parent aggregation and the nested aggregation is the same.
+Nested aggregations run in the context of the preceding parent aggregations.

 You can also pair your aggregations with search queries to narrow down things you’re trying to analyze before aggregating.
 If you don't add a query, Elasticsearch implicitly uses the `match_all` query.